zan4yov/OOP-FINAL/README.md

 2. Enter server address (default: localhost)
 3. Enter port (default: 8888)
 4. Click "Connect"
-5. Invite other players from lobby
+5. Invite other players from lobby (you won't see yourself in the list)
 6. Enjoy the game!

 ## 📁 Project Structure